Azure/api-center/README.md

 ## How to provide feedback

 To provide feedback, select the *Issues* tab above and search for existing issues to see if your feedback or bug report has already been submitted.
-If not, create a new issue, provide a clear and detailed description of the feedback or bug you encountered, and include applicable reproduction steps.
+If not, create a new issue and provide a clear and detailed description of your feedback or bug you encountered.

 ## Get support